RajatJangra2653/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

     if (!accepted) return;
     ```

-1. Finally, add a third parameter to the **createDocument** method invocation that is a function that takes in two parameters named **error** and **newDoc**, checks to see if the error is null, and then sets the newDoc to the response body of the stored procedure:
+1. Finally, add a third parameter to the **createDocument** method invocation which is a function that takes in two parameters named **error** and **newDoc**, checks to see if the error is null, and then sets the new doc to the response body of the stored procedure:

     ```
     (error, newDoc) => {